 Staff & Music Teachers

-Barney B. is an electric bass, guitar, piano and ukulele instructor.
+Barney B. is an electric bass, guitar, ukulele, drums, piano and trumpet instructor.
+The first instrument that he learnt as a young boy was the trumpet, and he has discovered more and more instruments to add to his skill set since then!
 He’s been playing professionally since the age of 17, when bands with funky horn sections reigned supreme.
-He later moved to Seattle, where he earned his BA in musical composition and performance from Cornish College.
-He’s written for a myriad of musical acts, including salsa bands, gospel groups, jazz combos, chamber and full orchestras, and others.
-He’s also performed with an equally diverse list of groups, including performances with the Cascade Youth Orchestra.
+He later moved to Seattle, where he earned his BA in musical composition and performance from Cornish College with the bass guitar as his primary instrument.
+He has written for, and performed with, a myriad of musical acts, including salsa bands, gospel groups, jazz combos, chamber and full orchestras, and others.
+With his often goofy sense of humour, Barney loves to constantly learn - which is probably why he connects so naturally with students of all ages.